-No, Katie Holmes Did Not Spend $20,000 To Fix Teeth, Star Confirms Signed On For Ocean’s Eight Cast
+No, Katie Holmes Did Not Spend $20,000 To Fix Teeth, Star Confirms Signed On For ‘Ocean’s Eight’ Cast

 The publication notes that a real source close to the star has stated that the rumor is absolutely false and that Holmes is in no way self-conscious of her smile, nor is she so concerned that she smiles with her mouth closed.

 Although this rumor has turned out to be a fabrication, the rumor regarding Jamie Foxx and Katie has been given new life since the two were spotted holding hands in Miami on New Year’s Eve.
-Apparently they also spent the night together in a luxury room in the beach side party town.
-The pair have certainly done their best to keep the romance under wraps and have each individually stated to the press that they are merely friends.
+Apparently, they also spent the night together in a luxury room in the beachside party town.
+The pair has certainly done their best to keep the romance under wraps and have each individually stated to the press that they are merely friends.
 It appears as though it really is all a cover up to keep their relationship private and out of the spotlight.

 Exclusive!
 Katie Holmes and Jamie Foxx celebrated New Year’s Eve together in Miami — all the details: https://t.co/Bji06zf5d7 pic.twitter.com/kFXevPIIoh